 Telephoto lenses, like an 85mm, or a 70-200mm lens will bring the background closer to you and will magnify the effect of the leading lines.
 This allows you to isolate your scene, and fill the frame with interesting details.
 Set up the lines so they travel through the Rule of Thirds or The Golden Ratio.
 This will balance your image and make for a truly stunning image.

-When you need to get something out of your bag, zip it back up as soon as possible!
+And when you need to get something out of your bag, zip it back up as soon as possible!
 Try to shield your bags and equipment from the wind as much as you can, otherwise, you’re going to get sand in between the lens elements.
 It’s not that big of an issue, but if some particularly large ones worm their way in there, it can leave little shadows on the sensor over time.

 Because of this, it’s best to bring a weather-sealed camera.
 As one without it can leak some amount of sand inside the device.
 If it happens, the sand will create a rattling inside the camera that you can never quite get out.
 Luckily, most modern cameras today are so tightly packed with electronics that it’s not an issue, but it’s still a factor to be aware of.